 - Visual Supports- Have you checked out Music Therapy Made Simple Yet?
 They were on the podcast and they create AMAZING materials!
 I’ve been using their Disney Bingo by sharing my screen and it’s been such a hit!

-- Puppet Musicals- I’ve found that kids seems to like the idea of a puppet show, so I literally hide off screen, use some of my puppets/animals and make a puppet show with songs!
+- Puppet Musicals- I’ve found that kids seem to like the idea of a puppet show, so I literally hide off-screen, use some of my puppets/animals and make a puppet show with songs!

 - Hide and Seek– I have a few kids who really love the surprise element– so we sing a simple “Where is ______, where is ______, ready or not, here I come!” and play hide and seek.
 I simply move out of the camera shot, and jump back in when they “find” me– I try to come in from different angles to make it fun!